-Dr. Friso Postma obtained a Masters in Medical Biology with a specialization in Neurobiology from the University of Amsterdam and PhD from the Netherlands Cancer Institute on G-protein coupled receptor signaling and downstream cellular effectors.
-During his post-doctoral studies at Harvard Medical School (Cambridge MA) he used molecular and electrophysiological techniques to study the role of neuronal cell-cell communication through gap-junctions in retina and CNS.
-His broad expertise in neurobiology and specific skill set led to positions as a Senior Scientist with Seaside Therapeutics (Cambridge MA) translating science into targeted treatments for neurodevelopmental disorders (fragile-X syndrome and Autism Spectrum Disorder) and Associate Director of Electrophysiology in Psychogenics (Montvale NJ), a contract research organization.
-After acting as a scientific consultant and project manager for Boston-based biotech companies (SAGE therapeutics) and the Early Signal Foundation, Dr. Postma joined the Foundation team in early 2017.
+Dr. Friso Postma has a masters in Medical Biology, University of Amsterdam, and a PhD on G-protein coupled receptor signaling and downstream cellular effectors, Netherlands Cancer Institute.
+As a post-doc at Harvard Medical School (Cambridge, MA) he used molecular and electrophysiological techniques to study the role of gap-junctions in the retina and CNS.
+As a Senior Scientist at Seaside Therapeutics (Cambridge MA) he worked on the development of treatments for fragile-X syndrome and Autism Spectrum Disorder.
+He continued his work as Associate Director of Electrophysiology at Psychogenics, a contract research organization, and as a scientific consultant for Boston-based biotech companies (SAGE therapeutics) and Early Signal.
+Dr. Postma joined Early Signal team in early 2017.

 Udi Rubin worked for more than 10 years in the Israeli hi-tech industry.
 His experience alongside growing passion towards life sciences led Udi to pursue graduate studies in Biotechnology from Columbia University.
 In his research, Udi collaborated in developing data-driven computational frameworks for cancer genomics using topological data analysis and inferential statistics.
 Leveraging his mixed technological, analytical and life science background, Udi joined the Foundation in 2016, where he is developing Early Signal’s analytical platform, and overseeing all IT requirements.